 It was now time to work on my relationship with my husband.
 I owed it to him, and I made it my job to help him find new ways to be supportive.

 We decided to approach support from a new mindset.
-I didn’t need him to take helpful actions like he did during treatment.
+I didn't need my husband to do the same helpful actions he did during treatment.

 Now I needed emotional support.
-We had to navigate relearning our interactions, what life was going to be like after treatment, and how we could back and meet one another’s needs.
+We had to navigate relearning our interactions, what life would be like after treatment, and how we could go back and meet each other's needs.

 This idea meant I needed to reflect on what actions could provide me with the emotional support I needed.
 It took me a while.

 I eventually brainstormed a list of things I believed would make me feel emotionally supported.
 Some of the things that helped me were:

 - Asking "How is your heart feeling today?" to signal it was time to talk about our emotions

 - Snuggling with me on the couch without "doing" anything